Home Doh Ref

 • Styling should be part of the component definition

-• Performance is critical (class-based styling is faster than inline styles)
+• Performance matters (class-based styling is faster than inline styles)

 Use the CSS Proxy (this.css) when: